sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

    jupyter notebook

-In Jupyter Notebook, open the file ``DataAnalysisExample.ipynb`` and run it.
+In Jupyter Notebook, open ``DataAnalysisExample.ipynb`` and run it.

-More notebooks that demonstarte use the mmtf-pypark API are available in the demos directory.
+Notebooks that demonstrate the use of the  mmtf-pypark API are available in the demos_.

+.. _demos:

+directory.

 Deactivate the Conda Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~